emerge-lang/compiler/roadmap.md

       * debugging techniques
 11. user tooling
     * language server and VSCode plugin
-    * think about an assistant,
+    * think about an assistant, e.g. taking care of these tasks
+      * manage installed toolchain versions, at least on linux
+      * automate grunt work like
+        * setting up a new project including bazel build
+        * adding modules or dependencies to existing projects
+        * if emerge ecosystem/libraries are already a thing: manage dependencies
 12. runtime checks for generic parameters
     * does that need to be enabled by the programmer?
 Could be e.g. `class Array<reflect T>` if necessary
     * how to represent at runtime?